 Written, signed statement that alleges a public agency violated...

-• State or federal special education rules or regulations related to special education programs and services (IDEA/MARSE)
+State or federal special education rules or regulations related to special education programs and services (IDEA/MARSE), and Intermediate School District (ISD) Plan, or the Michigan Revised School Code (as related to special education)

 Or has failed to implement...